Guide: Understanding, preventing and treating an irritated vulva

 Color changes:

-Now that we know that vulvitis can be caused by a variety of factors, including infections (such as candidiasis), irritation (e.g. from hygiene products), allergies or other medical causes...
-Should we worry?
-Is that bad ?
-We'll answer you!
+Now that we know that vulvitis can be caused by a variety of factors, including infections (like candidiasis), irritations (like from hygiene products), allergies, or other medical causes, should we be worried?
+Is it serious?
+We'll answer your questions!

 👉 Generally speaking, vulvitis is not considered a serious condition , however, it can cause considerable discomfort.
-Most vulvitis can be treated quickly and successfully using topical treatments or changes to hygiene habits.
-But if vulvitis is not treated in time, it can lead to complications, such as secondary infections due to scratches or breakdown of the skin barrier.
-In rare cases, persistent, untreated inflammation can lead to more severe complications.
+Most vulvitis can be treated quickly and successfully with topical treatments or changes in hygiene habits.
+But if vulvitis is not treated in a timely manner, it can lead to complications, such as secondary infections due to scratches or a breakdown of the skin barrier.
+In rare cases, persistent inflammation that is left untreated can lead to more serious complications.

 It is important to consult a professional in the following cases: